oskarjerzyk/knotx-example-project/README.md

 ```

 #### Run Knot.x cluster
-Go to `acme-cluster` folder and run the Knot.x cluster
+Assuming you created `knotx/acme` docker image (by executing commands above), then you can go to `acme-cluster` folder and run the Knot.x cluster
 ```
 $> docker-compose up
 ```